zowe/tn3270-ng2/README.md

 Copyright Contributors to the Zowe Project.
 # TN3270 App
-This an App that can run with the zLUX framework for the integration of the TN3270 terminal emulator web library built by Rocket Software.
-It requires an external terminal emulator library, which may be provided by Rocket Software, in order to use.
+This an App that presents a TN3270 emulator within the Zowe UI environment.

 This program and the accompanying materials are